CookEat help

 Share menu

-• WhatsApp, X, Facebook, Pinterest — opens the platform with a link to the recipe.
-Messengers fetch the recipe page for a rich preview (title, description, hero photo).
+• WhatsApp and X — opens the platform with a link to the recipe.
+Clients fetch the recipe page for a rich preview (title, description, hero photo).
 The link includes ?language= for your share language so the preview matches (Phase 2 translations must be enabled).

 • Email — opens your mail app with the subject and full recipe text already filled in (title, description, link, and “Recipe from CookEat® by @creator”).